lesliewilson1/Wilson_Leslie_Music_Chart_Capstone/README.md

 There's a few!

-* THe formula needs to be updated
+* The formula needs to be updated
 * Incorporate music
    * I think this goes without saying considering this is a music application after all
 * Update: